Home Health Aide vs. CNA: Which One Is Right For Your Family?

 Key Differences Between CNAs vs. HHAs

-While both CNAs and HHAs care for individuals who need assistance, the level of training, responsibilities, and work environments are very different.
-Understanding the difference between the two can help you choose the right type of caregiver for your loved one.
+While both CNAs and HHAs care for individuals who need assistance, their level of training, responsibilities, and work environments are very different..

 Licensing & Education